javonpayne100/CMSC495Capstone/README.md

   - Make a new Project with these instructions: [Create a Python Project](https://www.jetbrains.com/help/pycharm/creating-empty-project.html)
   - Follow all steps including making sure a virtual environment is set up with the Python you installed.
   - Login the Git into the Python and use the Git Clone or fetch the repository of the Forked repository you made.
 [Forking PyCharm Help](https://www.jetbrains.com/help/pycharm/fork-github-projects.html)
-  - 2) Option would be to use the Git clone but you *must* clone it to the new project's directory.
+  - 2) This option would be to use the Git clone but you *must* clone it to the new project's directory.
 See this link: [Git Clone to Project](https://www.jetbrains.com/help/pycharm/set-up-a-git-repository.html#put-existing-project-under-Git)
-  - Next once Python and Pycharm is setup and installed, you'll need to install the dependencies for the project either through the Python terminal that you installed.
+  - Next, once Python and Pycharm are set up and installed, you'll need to install the dependencies for the project either through the Python terminal that you installed.
 Make sure pip is updated.
 Use these commands to navigate to them and install them:
 ```bash
 python.exe -m pip install --upgrade pip
 pip install -r requirements.txt
 ```
-  - Next, if this does not work, you will have to install the imports one by one clicking on all the **MainMenu.py**, **test.py**, **Breakout.py**, **TicTacToe.py**, **Trivia.py** and at the top of the imports, click on every imports so that they can be automatically downloaded through PyCharm's Python.
+  - Next, if this does not work, you will have to install the imports one by one by clicking on all the **MainMenu.py**, **test.py**, **Breakout.py**, **TicTacToe.py**, **Trivia.py**, and at the top of the imports, click on every imports so that they can be automatically downloaded through PyCharm's Python.
 Or go to each of them and then type in the Python Packages search bar for each one and install them there.
   - Then once done, **Run** the Python application:
 ```bash
 python MainMenu.py